Best Way to Make Video Calls to Seniors with Alzheimer’s or Dementia in Nursing Homes

 To make things easier for a staff member, you could write down the necessary steps and include your phone number so they can call you if they need help and to let you know when it’s all set up.

-You might even want to tape your name and phone number to the back of the device so a staff member can easily contact you in the future if there’s ever a problem.
+You might even want to tape your name and phone number to the back of the device so a staff member can quickly contact you if there’s a problem.

 VERY IMPORTANT: Never use your own phone number for their Echo device

-DON’T set their Echo up initially with your own mobile phone number to test it out!
-Changing that over to your family member’s mobile number is excruciatingly difficult (but necessary).
+Don’t set their Echo up initially with your mobile phone number to test it out!
+Changing that over to your family member’s mobile number is excruciatingly tricky (but necessary).

 That included entering his mobile phone number into the Echo device, sending a verification code to their mobile phone, and entering that verification code back into the Echo device.

 Some seniors in nursing homes may not own a mobile phone.
-If that’s the case, you don’t necessarily need to buy them one in order for them to use the Echo device.
+If that’s the case, you don’t necessarily need to buy them one to use the Echo device.

 But you can’t just use your own mobile phone number – that’s where I got into trouble.